biopython/biopython.github.io/wiki/GSOC2011_Mocapy.md

 layout: wiki
 ---

-'''Mocapy++Biopython: from data to probabilistic models of biomolecules
-'''

 Mocapy++ is a machine learning toolkit for training and using Bayesian networks.
 It has been used to develop probabilistic models of biomolecular structures.
 The goal of this project is to develop a Python